 If the only registration plate on a vehicle with one registration plate (e.g. a moped) has been lost, you must submit a copy of the report of an offence submitted to the police in addition to the registration plate order form.
 A reliable report of your own on how the plate was lost will also be acceptable if the report excludes the possibility that the registration plate has been stolen or could be misused.
 The inspection station may authorise you to operate the vehicle with a temporary registration plate bearing the vehicle’s registration number for a maximum of one month.

 Using Trafi's electronic form, you can apply for a unique registration number (special registration plate) for your vehicle, with the personalised number of your choice.
 The decision on a special registration plate costs EUR 850.

 To apply for a special registration plate, you need to fill in an electronic application form (form in Finnish or in Swedish).
 You do not need to print out the electronic application form, but should send it to Trafi electronically.

-If you do not yet have a personal e-banking ID or would not like to receive the decision on paper, it will be sent to you by post.
+If you do not yet have a personal e-banking ID or would not like to receive the decision electronically, it may be sent to you by e-mail or post.

 The fee for a special registration plate decision is EUR 850.
-If you fail to collect the decision, you may have to pay a charge that will be recovered by enforcement without a separate court order.
+If you fail to collect the decision, the fee may be recovered by enforcement without a separate court order.

 Decisions concerning special registration plates are vehicle-specific.
 If you would like to install existing plates on another vehicle, you must apply for a new special registration plate decision.